Jack Yang

 Jack Y. Yang is an American computer scientist and biophysicist.
-As of 2011, he is the Editor-in-Chief of the International Journal of Computational Biology and Drug Design.
+As of 2011, he is the editor-in-chief of the International Journal of Computational Biology and Drug Design.

-Biography
+Education

-Yang received his Ph.D. and MS degrees from Purdue University, West Lafayette, under the supervision of Okan Ersoy (Computer Engineering) and Albert Overhauser (Biophysics), receiving the grade of summa cum laude and the award of Ph.D. thesis of the year in the USA.
+Yang received his Ph.D. and MS degrees from Purdue University under the supervision of Okan Ersoy (computer engineering) and Albert Overhauser (biophysics), receiving the grade of summa cum laude and the award of Ph.D. thesis of the year in the USA.
 His post-doctoral training was from Harvard Medical School and Indiana University School of Medicine, and he received training in biostatistics and bioinformatics from Johns Hopkins University, and in computer science from University of Illinois at Urbana-Champaign.

 During this period he spent a few months at the CERN Institute.
 Yang was trained as a combined experimental and computer scientist with teaching, research, engineering, and in field practice in computer science, biomedical engineering and biophysics.